RyanFleck/Manuals/content/languages/sql.md

 | `ORDER BY` | Sort the results                          |
 | `LIMIT`    | Limit the number of rows returned         |

-**SFJWGHOL!?** _San Francisco Jehovah's Witnesses Get High on Life?_ Ha.
+**SFJWGHOL** -- good luck making an acronym with that!

-I asked ChatGPT and it gave me a few more good ones:
+_I asked ChatGPT, and it gave me a few good ones:_

 -   Seven Frogs Jump With Great Hops Over Lilies
 -   Seven Fluffy Jaguars Wait Gracefully, Holding On Lightly